- Minnesota disclosure laws do not require sellers to disclose “perceived paranormal activity” to buyers.

 Spotting orbs in photos?

 Do your photos tend to include orbs or flashes of light that don’t come from your interior lighting?
 Make sure that your camera lens is clean of dust, debris and hair particles.
-And if the orbs only show up occasionally, consider that it could be from floating particles in the air — which is especially common in attics, basements and other rooms that don’t get much traffic or routine cleaning.
+If the orbs only show up occasionally, keep in mind that they could be from floating dust particles — which is especially common in attics, basements and other rooms with low traffic and minimal upkeep.

 If you suddenly start to have persistent visions of paranormal figures or scenes inside your house, be sure to check carbon monoxide levels immediately.
 After prolonged exposure, the toxic gas can lead to hallucinations that are even more dangerous than they appear.